|PDH Online Course Description||PDH Units/

 Basic guidance in the selection of the most appropriate practice to use and their advantages and disadvantages are discussed.
 A diagram displaying a matrix for guidance in selecting erosion and sediment control practices in developing areas is presented.
-Remedial actions and activities performed at construction sites must comply with federal, state and local regulations in order to protect public health, environment and water quality.
+Remedial actions and activities performed at construction sites must comply with federal, state, and local regulations in order to protect public health, the environment, and water quality.

 This course includes a multiple-choice quiz at the end, which is designed to enhance the understanding of the course materials.

 NY PE & PLS: You must choose courses that are technical in nature or related to matters of laws and ethics contributing to the health and welfare of the public.
 NY Board does not accept courses related to office management, risk management, leadership, marketing, accounting, financial planning, real estate, and basic CAD.
 Specific course topics that are on the borderline and are not acceptable by the NY Board have been noted under the course description on our website.